Teithiut/jobert-site/vote.md

 - Improve MUSA's physical presence around the School through ad-hoc boothing

+- Continue successful MUSA events, such as Free Breakfast Friday and Koerner's Nights

 - Recruit more sponsors for MUSA events

 #### And more!